SublimeText/UnitTesting/README.md

 ## Coverage reports

 We support Codecov, Coveralls and Codacy.
-Codacov is sightly preferable as it supports merging reports from different CIs.
+Codacov is slightly more favorable as it supports merging reports from different CIs.